 Thanks to amazing medical staff at Pullman Regional Hospital and Gritman Medical Center, I have been in the OR two times and I have watched how cesarean births are performed by a medical doctor.

-DONA International Trained Birth Doula
+DONA International Certified Birth Doula

 Health Education (K-12)

-I have a degree from Western Washington University in PE and Health Education.
+I have a bachelors degree from Western Washington University in Physical and Health Education.
 I have taken courses such as anatomy and physiology, bio mechanics, functional anatomy, biology, nutrition, and many pedagogy courses that help bring a special asset to my work as a birth doula.
 I am so thankful for the education and training I have received, and I am so grateful to be able to use it for your birth journey!

-Birth Doula Services: $700
+Birth Doula Services: $1,250

 Planned Cesarean Option A:

-$625 (Includes 8 hours of postpartum care).
+$650 (Includes 8 hours of postpartum care outside of the hospital).

-Planned Cesarean Option B: $375 (no postpartum help)
+Planned Cesarean Option B: $450 (no postpartum help)